-The survey found the proposal to raise more than $20 million a year from a head tax on businesses entirely underwater, with 54% of Seattle voters opposed to the plan, compared to 38% in support:
+The survey found the proposal to charge Seattle businesses that earn more than $20 million a year with an employee head tax entirely underwater, with 54% of Seattle voters opposed to the plan, compared to 38% in support:

 “This is a vote that Seattle doesn’t want,” Dotzauer told KIRO 7 News when analyzing the poll results.
 “The biggest surprise of this poll is the intensity of the opposition – usually you get a little more balance.
 Clearly, there are some very strong feelings about the head tax in Seattle.”

-When asked at what level voters might support a head tax, the poll showed strong voter opposition across the board voters:
+When asked at what dollar amount voters might support a head tax, the poll showed strong opposition across the board:

-Compounding the clear public sentiment opposing any proposed head tax was a strong distrust of Seattle government to manage the money raised by a potential head tax wisely:
+Compounding the clear public sentiment opposing a head tax in any form was a strong distrust of Seattle government to manage the money raised by a potential head tax wisely: